doncicuto/glim/README.md

 ## Limitations / Caveats

 1. We can start and stop our Glim server using `glim server [start|stop]` but if you are running Glim on a Windows machine, the stop command will fail and you will have to stop it using Ctrl+C, this is due a limitation with signal handling in Windows.
 In a future we may change this behavior if we find a workaround for prospective Windows users.

+2. Glim cannot reply to Root DSE requests, so you cannot use LDAP tools like Apache Directory Studio or phpLDAPadmin to browse your directory.
+We'll try to include it in our roadmap.